Chinese search engine SEO, local and international

 WeChat is a social media platform and belongs in a different paper.

-WeChat calls itself an IT platform that contains all the services required to host your website, including its search engine for WeChat users.
+WeChat describes itself as an IT platform that offers all the services needed to host your website, including a search engine for WeChat users.

 Whilst WeChat is not called a search engine, given its business content, many Chinese consumers start their internet searches with WeChat.

-WeChat, rank your WeChat account in the following sequences;
+WeChat, rank your WeChat account in the following sequence;

 • Page headings